 Use of this annex

-This Informative Annex provides supplementary guidance to Clause 6.
+This informative annex provides supplementary guidance to Clause 6.

-NOTE National choice on the application of this Informative Annex is given in the National Annex.
-If the National Annex contains no information on the application of this Informative Annex, it can be used.
+NOTE National choice on the application of this informative annex is given in the National Annex.
+If the National Annex contains no information on the application of this informative annex, it can be used.

 Scope and field of application